 But to me, considering all the options and features, hybrid lights are the best option.
 In that way, you can choose the features you want from certain lighting systems and have the ideal one for your aquarium.

 However, if you think hybrid lighting can be expensive for you, fluorescent lights can be the second option.
-Those are very easy to operate and produces very low heat.
+Those are very easy to operate and produce very low heat.

 While a lighting system can increase the beauty of your reef tank to a great level, choosing the perfect lights can be a tricky job.
 The best thing to do is to make a list of all your requirements and then find out which of the lights can fulfill all those.